DC Universe (franchise): Other series

-Short films
+Other media

-Krypto Saves the Day!
+Krypto Saves the Day! shorts (2025–present)

-A series of four animated short films focused on the character Krypto the Superdog was announced in February 2025.
-The first short debuted in August 2025, as part of Supermans release on digital platforms, with the remaining shorts releasing online individually through 2026.
-Though the characters' designs are largely inspired by their DCU appearances, Gunn stated that the shorts are not canon to the DCU.
+A series of animated short films focused on the character Krypto the Superdog was announced in February 2025.
+The first season includes four shorts, starting in August 2025 with "School Bus Scuffle!", which debuted on YouTube and as part of Supermans home media releases.
+It was followed by the remaining shorts: "Halloween Havoc" in October, "Package Pandemonium" in November, and "Coastal Catastrophe" in April 2026, for "Superman Day" and to promote Supergirl.
+Upon its release, a second season was in production, and it premiered on HBO Max on September 10, 2026.
+Though the characters' designs are largely inspired by their DCU appearances, the shorts are not canon to the DCU.